 We are grateful to the members of the IPBES secretariat, particularly Executive Secretary Anne Larigauderie, the IPBES Chair (Robert Watson), representatives of member States, the Multidisciplinary Expert Panel and Bureau and other resource persons for their dedication, strategic vision, constructive comments and continued advice.
-The Global Assessment would not have been possible without the titanic effort of its technical support unit (Hien T. Ngo and Maximilien Guèze) during the whole process, including the long and challenging seventh session of the IPBES Plenary (#IPBES7), which resulted in the approval of this report and its summary for policymakers.
+The Global Assessment would not have been possible without the titanic effort of its technical support unit (Hien T. Ngo and Maximilien Guèze) during the whole process, including the long and challenging seventh session of the IPBES Plenary (#IPBES7), which resulted in the approval of this Summary for Policymakers and the acceptance of the underlying chapters.
 In addition, we are thankful for the support of several IPBES technical support units, and their host institutions at different stages of the process: Knowledge and data technical support unit (NIE, Republic of Korea), indigenous and local knowledge technical support unit (UNESCO), scenarios and models technical support unit (PBL, Netherlands), and the capacity building technical support unit (NEA, Norway).
 We also thank the data visualization specialist and the graphic designer for their skillful work.
 We would like to thank the IPBES communications team, for their outstanding work communicating the main messages to the general public.